simongreene02/TileGame/README.md

 The first is to create a standalone archive file, using either the command:

-    ./gradlew distTar

-in order to create a tar file, or the command:

-    ./gradlew distZip

-to create a zip file.

-The archive file will be placed in the `build/distributions` folder, and can be executed by running the executable script in the "bin" folder.

-The second method is to run the command:

-    ./gradlew jar
+    ./gradlew clean build

-which will create a fully executable jar file in the `gradle/wrapper` folder.
+This will create two archive files in the `build/distributions` folder.

 ## Download

-Currently, there are three executable file downloads:
+Currently, there are two downlodable archive formats which contain executables:

 - [TAR executable](https://docs.google.com/uc?id=1pNcErfYGLQ-cgsitLnLyn7KvzemaSwuZ&export=download)
 - [ZIP executable](https://docs.google.com/uc?id=1CGXmqsu3aXeHxtu1B59-hNaCi_jVQoKa&export=download)